What Does Co-Branding Mean?

 3. Taco Bell & Doritos

-In 2012, Taco Bell and Doritos united efforts to create a new product: Doritos Locos Tacos.
+In 2012, Taco Bell and Doritos united their efforts to create a new product: Doritos Locos Tacos.

-Using the popularity of the two companies and aiming to target the crunchy snack food niche, the co-brand combined the Taco Bell taco shell with Nacho Cheese Doritos snack chips.
+Using the popularity of the two companies and targeting the crunchy snack food niche, the co-brand combined the Taco Bell taco shell with Nacho Cheese Doritos snack chips.

-The result was impressive: 100 million products sold in only ten weeks.
+The result was impressive, with 100 million products sold in only ten weeks.

 Co-Branding Advantages

-Co-branding allows you to distribute the marketing costs between the members of the co-branding partners.
+Since two or more brands are working together, co-branding allows you to distribute the marketing costs between the co-branding partners.
 Ideally, you can double your return on investment at half the price.

 Co-branding allows you to share the marketing and advertising risks.
 This is particularly useful for small business branding as it reduces the risk of failure and allows them to test new markets and products with less risk.

-Co-branding allows you to reach customers that might not be familiar with your products or services.
-Partnering with a brand that may be their favorite helps you increase acceptance among customers.
+As we said above, co-branding allows you to spread the word about your brand to customers who might not be familiar with your products or services.
+Partnering with their preferred brand may increase your acceptance among those customers.

-Co-branding allows you to combine the best features of the partner brands, collaborate strategically, combine creativity and innovation, appear wholistically stronger and create an entirely new experience.
+Co-branding allows you to combine the best features of the partner brands, collaborate strategically, appear holistically stronger, and create an entirely new experience.
+This way, both brands can present themselves better on the market, meaning even their individual brands get a boost among the industry competition.

 Co-Branding Disadvantages

 Thinking about a co-branding project?
-Reach out to a top-notch branding agency to help you with your strategy, communication platforms and other details.
-Here are the top five branding agencies on our list:
+Reach out to a top-notch branding agency to help you with your strategy, communication platforms, and other details.
+The top five on our list for the job are:

 1. Digital Silk

-Digital Silk’s clients include IBM, Xerox, NASA, Microsoft and Sony.
+Digital Silk’s clients include HP, Xerox, IBM, and PUMA.

 2. CydoMedia